hemanth2110/EX-05_CNS/README.md

 When your computer is free of Rootkits, close the program and restart your  PC.

 # RESULT:
-  To install a rootkit hunter and find the malwares in a computer was implemented successfully.
+  To install a rootkit hunter and find the malwares in a computer was implemented successfully...